 You know what happens when you wash your car, right?
 It always rains!
 This is a winner for markets that get super hot and dry with droughts.

-Work with a local charity that’s raising money and set up a car wash on a Saturday for donations to the cause.
-Make the promise guaranteeing the car wash, promising to refund all payments if it rains on Saturday or Sunday.
+Work with a local charity that’s raising money and set up a car wash on a Saturday.
+Make a promise guaranteeing the car wash, promising to refund all payments if it rains on Saturday or Sunday.
+Of course, most won’t cash in the promise because it’s for a good cause.
+But check the forecast to make sure it’s not going to rain, just in case!

-This can work for a special year event for your show or station (like the 10th year on the air, or a birthday for one of the hosts, etc.).
+This can work for a special event for a show or station (like the 10th year on the air, or a birthday for one of the hosts, etc.).

-Best to team up with a hotel who has a big pool area.
-They can cater it.
+Best to team up with a hotel that has a big pool area.
+This is convenient because most hotels can also provide food for the event.

 Dog Days of Summer

-Many stations do promotions with their local humane association to get dogs adopted, but take it a step further.
+Many stations conduct promotions with a local humane association to get dogs adopted but take it a step further.

 Get 3 shirts.
 Soak them in water.
 Tie them in a knot.
 Freeze them for several days.